ltpitt/sql-swiss-tournament-manager/README.md

 * Import tournament.sql into your PostgreSQL installation with: psql -f tournament.sql
 * Run "test.py" using Python and open it with a text editor to understand how to customize it: the code is commented

+If you want to try the extra version follow the same instructions but using the *_extra.* files

 ### Contribution guidelines ###

 * If you have any idea or suggestion contact directly the Repo Owner